yhliu126/yhliu126.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year PhD student at the University of Wisconsin-Madison.

-I have worked as a research assistant supervised by Prof. Chao Xu at the [University of Electronic Science and Technology of China(UESTC)](https://en.uestc.edu.cn/) in the [Algorithm and Logic Group](https://tcsuestc.com/). \\
-I completed my bachelor's degree in Mathematics-Physics Fundamental Science at [Yingcai Honors College](https://www.yingcai.uestc.edu.cn/index.htm) (Elite Program).
+I completed my bachelor's degree in Mathematics-Physics Fundamental Science at the [University of Electronic Science and Technology of China(UESTC)](https://en.uestc.edu.cn/).
 It was my great honor to be advised by [Prof. Mingyu Xiao](https://sites.google.com/site/myxiao/) and [Prof. Chao Xu](https://chaoxuprime.com/) during my undergraduate time. \\

 My research interests are analysis and design of algorithms, combinatorial optimization and graph theory.